ButThouMust/otogirisou-english/README.md

 - Text kerning pairs that should have kerning but don't, or vice versa

 # Known issues
-- Due to how kerning is currently implemented, the one place it does *not* occur is the protagonist's name.
 - I have not thoroughly tested the automatic line breaking while accounting for how you can name the protagonist `I`, `WWWWWW`, or something in between.

 # Potential improvements
 - Make a more user-friendly option to enable or disable honorifics.
   - Currently, this works by having two different patches.
 So if you want to switch, you would have to keep two copies of the game (one with honorifics on, another with honorifics off), and rename your save data accordingly.
   - One solution I had brainstormed was implementing the option through the otherwise unused R button.
-- Change the kerning implementation to allow for kerning in the player's name.
+However, I do not know if I could code up a good, simple way to clearly indicate such a feature to the player in the game.
 - Make the automatic linebreaking logic more robust.
+- See if it's possible to fit the translated game into a 1 MB file like the original Japanese game.
+Some ideas:
+  - Use a better compression format for the graphics' tilesets and/or tilemaps.
+  - Find ways to shrink the script further down.

 # Project credits
 Alphabetical list of people who have contributed to this project, directly or indirectly, at some point: